IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    Depending on the requirements and the implementations, they may share certain resources such as processors, ASICs, and switch fabric.

-   A network slice customer can configure customized topologies without any prior knowledge of the provider's network and resource availability.
-However, this could potentially make it difficult for the provider to understand and realize the topology.
-Alternatively, the provider may choose to describe the available resources and capabilities as an abstract topology and expose it to the customer prior to network slice requests.
-This can facilitate the customer with building customized topologies and avoid unnecessary negotiations between the customer and provider.
+   A network slice customer has the capability to configure customer intent topologies without needing any prior knowledge of the provider’s network or resource availability.
+However, this approach could potentially create challenges for the provider in understanding and realizing the intended topology.

+   Alternatively, the provider can choose to describe the available resources and capabilities in the form of an abstract topology, which is then exposed to the customer before network slice requests.
+By doing so, the provider empowers the customer to build their customized intent topologies based on this pre-exposed information.
+This approach streamlines the process, minimizing unnecessary negotiations between the customer and the provider.
 The process and the data models for the provider to expose abstract topologies are outside the scope of this document.

-   The provider reports the operational state of the topology, which represents the allocated resources agreed upon through negotiations between the customer and the provider.
-   Customers can subquently process the requested topology and integrate it into their own topology.
-   It's important to note that this relationship between the customer and provider can be recursive.
-   For example, a customer for network slices can be a provider of its own to offer network slice services using customized topologies to its own customers further up the hierarchy.
+   The provider communicates the operational state of the topology, reflecting the allocated resources that result from negotiations between the customer and the provider.
+Subsequently, customers can process the requested topology and seamlessly integrate it into their own network topology.
+Importantly, this relationship between the customer and provider can be recursive.
+For instance, a customer who requests network slices can also serve as a provider, offering network slice services to its own customers further up the hierarchy.

    As an example, Appendix B. shows the JSON encoded data instances of the customer topology intent for Network Slice Blue.